igncp/demos/README.md

 - It has extensive code-checks configurations:
     - [ESLint](https://eslint.org/) config: [.eslintrc.js](./.eslintrc.js)
     - [stylelint](https://stylelint.io/) config: [stylelint.config.js](./stylelint.config.js)
+- There is an [internal checklist](./research/charts-checklist.md) which aims to improve the quality and reusability of the charts
+    - New charts should follow it completely but older charts (pre-2021) are still being updated to comply with it
 - Version from 2016 using [CoffeeScript](https://coffeescript.org/) and [Sail.js](https://sailsjs.com/):
     - http://igncp-demos.herokuapp.com/
     - [Github Branch](https://github.com/igncp/demos/tree/2016-version)